Users are generally not permitted to have administrative rights on NDSU CoE equipment.

 A server is typically designed as a high performance machine with special versions of the operating system and redundant components.

 Due to security, maintenance, and environmental considerations NDUS policy states that all servers are to be located in a locked and controlled location.
-For the College of Engineering and Architecture, this is CEA 103.
+For the College of Engineering, this is CoE 103.

 All servers must be authorized by the NDSU ITS department and the department purchasing the server.
 Rogue or unsecure servers will be detected, located and disabled by NDSU ITS personnel.

-Windows Vista has not been (and will not be) approved for use on the CEANDSU domain and will not be added as a member of the domain.
+Windows Vista is not approved for use on the CEANDSU domain and will not be added as a member of the domain.

 Linux/UNIX is generally not approved for desktop use and will not be supported.
 Dual boot systems are not permitted and will not be approved.
-If Linux is absolutely necessary, a separate machine should be considered.
+If Linux is absolutely necessary, a separate machine, or virtual machines should be considered.

 DakTech currently includes a 7 year warranty.
 Dell business class PCs will usually come standard with a 3 year warranty.
 Most bargain priced PC’s will only include a 1 year limited warranty, and they will need it the most.

-The CEA Technical Support Department requires at least a 3 year warranty to be purchased on all new hardware.
+The CoE Technical Support Department requires at least a 3 year warranty to be purchased on all new hardware.
+New hardware that does not meet the minimum requirements may not receive full support from CoE Technical Support, especially after warranty expiration.